denizkayamekeney/swedtask1and2/README.md

 - For coefficient, I have created two entity which can hold every possible coefficient in any primitive wrapper type.
 - Default port of the tomcat (8080 is using)
+- Very basic exceptions is created and possible exceptions are wrapped by that.
+Written in AppException, DbAppException, FileException.

 Execution Flow :
- - Run the Assignment-1.1-SNAPSHOT.jar file which is also includes embedded tomcat.
+ - Run the Assignment-1.1-SNAPSHOT.jar file which is also includes embedded tomcat under /executables directory.
+ Everyhing is included in this jar file for running the system.
  - When the jar runs ot is reading vehicle csv and data.json file specified in application.properties file.
  - When an error occurs during parsing it is written to